-ALB is a significant update for AWS users who have struggled with Classic Load Balancer’s limited feature set, and it goes some way towards addressing the requirements of sophisticated users who need to be able to secure, optimize, and control the traffic to their web applications.
-However, it does fall short of the capabilities of dedicated reverse proxies (such as NGINX) and load balancers (such as NGINX Plus).
+ALB was a significant update for AWS users who had struggled with Classic Load Balancer’s limited feature set, and it went some way towards addressing the requirements of sophisticated users who need to be able to secure, optimize, and control the traffic to their web applications.
+However, it still does not provide all the capabilities of dedicated reverse proxies (such as NGINX) and load balancers (such as NGINX Plus).

 A Better Approach to Control Traffic on AWS

 Rather than using Amazon ALB, users can deploy NGINX Open Source or NGINX Plus on AWS to control and load balance traffic.
-They may wish to deploy Classic Load Balancer as a frontend to achieve high availability across multiple availability zones.
+They can also deploy Classic Load Balancer or Network Load Balancer as a frontend to achieve high availability across multiple availability zones.
 The table compares features supported by ALB, NGINX, and NGINX Plus.

-Note: The information in the following table about supported features was accurate at the time of writing, but is subject to change.
+Note: The information in the following table is accurate as of July 2020, but is subject to change.